 Get into the Specifics

-The following slides are from one of my Suffixes presentations:
+The following slides are from my Suffix Slide Presentation and Activity Sheet Set.

 Individual and Small Group Activities